syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-list.md

 **Bulleted** **list**

-The following code example demonstrates creating a simple bulleted list.
+The following code example demonstrates how to create a simple bulleted list.

 {% highlight c# %}
 [C#]